Night attack at Târgoviște: Battle

 The sultan besieged him and discovered him in a certain mountain where the Wallachian was supported by the natural strength of the place.
 There Vlad had hidden himself along with 24,000 of his men who had willingly followed him.
 When Vlad realized that he would either perish from hunger or fall into the hands of the very cruel enemy, and considering both eventualities unworthy of brave men, he dared commit an act worthy of being remembered: calling his men together and explaining the situation to them, he easily persuaded them to enter the enemy camp.
 He divided the men so that either they should die bravely in battle with glory and honor or else, should destiny prove favorable to them, they should avenge themselves against the enemy in an exceptional matter.
 So, making use of some Turkish prisoners, who had been caught at twilight when they were wandering about imprudently, at nightfall Vlad penetrated into the Turkish camp with part of his troops, all the way up the fortifications.
 And during the entire night he sped like lightning in every direction and caused great slaughter, so much so that, had the other commander to whom he had entrusted his remaining forces been equally brave, or had the Turks not fully obeyed the repeated orders from the sultan not to abandon their garrisons, the Wallachian undoubtedly would have gained the greatest and most brilliant victory.
-But the other commander (a boyar named Galeş) did not dare attack the camp from the other side as had been agreed upon....Vlad carried out an incredible massacre without losing many men in such a major encounter, though many were wounded.
+But the other commander (a boyar named Galeș) did not dare attack the camp from the other side as had been agreed upon....Vlad carried out an incredible massacre without losing many men in such a major encounter, though many were wounded.
 He abandoned the enemy camp before daybreak and returned to the same mountain from which he had come.
 No one dared pursue him, since he had caused such terror and turmoil.
 I learned by questioning those who had participated in this battle that the sultan lost all confidence in the situation.
 During that night the sultan abandoned the camp and fled in a shameful manner.
 And he would have continued to this way, had he not been reprimanded by his friends and brought back, almost against his will.